Stash App Review 2021: Fractional Share Investing

-Like Acorns and Stash, Betterment is a robo-advisor that does not require a minimum account but instead of charging a monthly fee will charge you 0.25% on its Digital tier and 0.40% on its Premium tier.
+Like Acorns and Stash, Betterment is a robo-advisor that does not require a minimum account balance, but instead of charging a monthly fee will charge 0.25% on its Digital tier and 0.40% on its Premium tier.

 Who should or shouldn't use Stash?